kristiania/PG4200-Lab3-V26/src/main/java/assignment/README.md

   inserts the node _nNode_ after node _pAfter_ in the current list.
 - Hint: handle the case with care where _pAfter_ is the tail of the list (the last element), and _nNode_ becomes the new _tail_

-- Extra: handle the case where you insert an element at the beginning of the list.
+- Extra: implement the case where you insert an element at the beginning of the list.

 ### 2) Remove an element from the  Doubly Linked lists